Anonymous

-Hi, I have been relieved from my old company and on 23rd March 2017 and joined new company on 24th March 2017.
-But due to some personal emergency I have done all my joining formalities on 23rd March and joined a new company on 24th March but they considered my joining date as 23rd March 2017 which is overlapping with my previous companies relieving date which is coming under dual employment for one day and I asked HR to rectify it but they are not ready to do it as that will impact the statutory things.
+Hi, I have been relieved from my old company on 23rd March 2017 and joined a new company on 24th March 2017.
+However, due to a personal emergency, I completed all my joining formalities on 23rd March.
+The new company considered my joining date as 23rd March 2017, which overlaps with my previous company's relieving date, resulting in dual employment for one day.
+I asked HR to rectify it, but they are not willing to do so as it would impact statutory matters.

-My offer letter date and offer signed date everything says that the joining date is 24th March but I was paid from 23rd March and the same date is reflected on my payslips and PF as well.
-I’m about to join a new company but they kept my offer on hold due to this issue.
+My offer letter and the signed date indicate that the joining date is 24th March, but I was paid from 23rd March, and this date is reflected on my payslips and PF as well.
+I am about to join a new company, but they have put my offer on hold due to this issue.

 From India, Hyderabad